 1. TEXTURE IS KEY

 Texture plays a big role when it comes to selecting a pet friendly floor.
+It can be a daunting task to handle your own tree care.
 Too rough and it can be very difficult to clean.
 Too smooth, and it can be slippery and unsafe for both people and pets.
 It’s also important to think about how a pet perceives a floor texture.
 Some dogs, like this ONE, refuse to walk on floors with a high gloss finish.
 Reflectiveness can seem unstable to animals, similar to water.
 Look for floors that have a texture somewhere in the middle, not too rough, not too smooth.
 Go for matte or honed finishes over glossy or polished finishes.

 2. OPT FOR LOW MAINTENANCE